lit/lit/dev-docs/design/how-lit-html-works.md

 #### Join the TemplateResult's template strings array with markers.

 We have a list of static HTML strings, but these cannot yet be inserted into a `<template>` element.
-This pass converts the immutable template strings array into an annotated HTML string where the returned HTML marks the dynamic parts of the HTML with the following annotations:
+This pass converts the immutable template strings array into an annotated HTML string where the "holes" where dynamic values will go are marked as follows:

 - Expressions in text position (e.g. `<span>${}</span>`), are marked with a comment node: `<span><!--?lit$random$--></span>`.
 - Expressions in attribute position (e.g. `<p class="${}"></p>`), are marked with a sentinel string: `<p class$lit$="lit$random$"></p>`, and the attribute name has the suffix `$lit$` appended.